JeffreyWatson/fs-journal/quizzes/week01.md

 **3.** What is the `\<html>\</html>` tag in a document?
 <!-- enter you answer in the space below -->
 ```
+A container which holds nearly all other tags that make up your webpage
 ```

 **4.** What does `HTML` stand for?